Lisell Jäätma

 Lisell Jäätma (born 19 July 1999) is an Estonian archer competing in compound events.
+She won the silver medal in the women's individual event at the 2025 World Games held in Chengdu, China.
+Jäätma and Robin Jäätma won the gold medal in the mixed team compound event at the 2023 European Games held in Poland.

 Early life

 Lisell Jäätma was born in Paide.
 Her mother is archer and trainer Maarika Jäätma and her younger brother is archer Robin Jäätma.

 Career

+Jäätma, Emily Hoim and Meeri-Marita Paas won the gold medal in the junior women's team compound event at the 2017 European Indoor Archery Championships held in Vittel, France.
 In 2019, Jäätma and her brother Robin Jäätma won the gold medal in the mixed team compound event at the Summer Universiade held in Naples, Italy.
 They won the silver medal in the mixed team compound event at the 2021 European Archery Championships held in Antalya, Turkey.

-She won the gold medal in the women's compound event at the 2020 Sud de France Nimes Archery Tournament.
+Jäätma won the gold medal in the women's compound event at the 2020 Sud de France Nimes Archery Tournament.
 She also won the gold medal in this event in 2021.

-In 2022, she won the silver medal in the women's team compound event at the European Indoor Archery Championships held in Laško, Slovenia.
+In 2022, Jäätma won the silver medal in the women's team compound event at the European Indoor Archery Championships held in Laško, Slovenia.
 She won the bronze medal in the women's compound event at the Antalya, Turkey event in the 2022 Archery World Cup.
 Jäätma and Robin Jäätma won the silver medal in the mixed team compound event at the 2022 European Archery Championships held in Munich, Germany.

+Jäätma, Meeri-Marita Paas and Maris Tetsmann won the bronze medal in the women's team compound event at the 2024 European Archery Championships held in Essen, Germany.

+In 2025, she won the silver medal in the women's individual compound event at the World Games held in Chengdu, China.